rubo77/Lalumo/dev/plan.md

 - New error: missing method `checkIOSAudio` ("is not a function") found in logs; may contribute to Alpine/app double initialization.
 - Alpine.js double initialization is now prevented by a global flag (`window._alpineInitialized`) in index.js; debug logging added for Alpine startup.
 - `checkIOSAudio` method implemented in app component to resolve missing function error.
+- Critical: native-app-detector.js is being served with the wrong MIME type (text/html instead of application/javascript), likely blocking proper app initialization and Alpine.js single initialization.
+- Webpack CopyWebpackPlugin rule added to explicitly copy src/native-app-detector.js to app/native-app-detector.js, which should resolve the MIME type issue.

 ## Task List
 - [x] Identify all relevant touch event handlers for buttons/interactions